gismondichris/gismondichris.github.io/_projects/sample_guarantee_analyzer.md

 #### Summary
 A Python GUI Windows desktop application where users can enter in the chemical guarantees of a fertilizer sample.
 The program then displays what analyses to order for the sample.
-The rules that govern what analyses to order are governed by a locally stored csv file that users can edit to account for changing rules.
+The rules that determine what analyses to order are governed by a locally stored csv file that users can edit to account for changing rules.